 A child will also need help to make sense of their parent’s treatment and recovery.
 Check in regularly about how the child’s or young person’s feeling, worries and needs as they walk alongside their parent’s treatment and recovery.

 When talking about a parent’s relapse, explain to the child what has happened and what it means.
-Be clear that relapse is common for people recovering from AOD use and it does not mean things have failed.
+Be clear that relapse is common for people recovering from alcohol and other drugs use and it does not mean things have failed.
 If a child is living with their parent during treatment and recovery, talk to the child about any fears and worries they may have, including any pressure to keep their parent’s relapses a secret.

 Explaining problematic alcohol and drug use to different age groups

-Below are ways to explain a parent's problematic AOD use according to the child's age.
+Below are ways to explain a parent's problematic alcohol and other drugs use according to the child's age.

 Children aged under 10 years